OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 #### Custom buttons and menu commands

 You can add custom ribbon buttons and menu items to the ribbon in Office on the web and on Windows.
 This makes it easy for users to access your add-in directly from their Office application.
-Command buttons can launch different actions such as showing a task pane with custom HTML or executing a JavaScript function.
+Custom buttons and menu items can launch different actions such as showing a task pane with custom HTML or executing a JavaScript function.

 ![Custom buttons and menu commands.](../images/about-addins-addincommands.png)